Sarman5432/ethTutorial/README.md

-# ethTutorial
+# Setting Up A Smart Contract

-this is a tutorial on how to set up smart constracts and use the etherium network
+this is a project on setting up smart constracts and using the etherium network